These days, Jeep Wranglers seem to be the popular choice for motorhome towing.

 - You can tow any front wheel drive manual transmission vehicle as far as you want and as long as you want.
 However, as an added precaution, you might want to consider a Lube Pump or Axle Lock to ensure that no transmission damage will occur.

-- Most four wheel drive vehicles with a manual transmission, manual transfer case, and manual lock out hubs can be towed on all 4 wheels safely with no problems.
+- Most four-wheel drive vehicles with a manual transmission, manual transfer case, and manual lock out hubs can be towed on all 4 wheels safely with no problems.

-Here are some tips before you hit the road with your vehicle in tow behind your RV, plus a summary of the ways that towing anything behind your RV requires a whole different way of driving.
+Following are some tips before you hit the road with your vehicle in tow behind your RV, plus a summary of the ways that towing anything behind your RV requires a whole different way of driving.

-This video is filled with helpful recommendations and gives you a visual explanation of how and why you need to do some things differently when you’re towing a dinghy behind your motorhome:
+For starters, this video is filled with helpful recommendations and gives you a visual explanation of how and why you need to do some things differently when you’re towing a dinghy behind your motorhome:

-Four Wheels Down vs Trailering
+Motorhome Towing Four Wheels Down

-On the other hand, to tow your vehicle with 2 wheels up or 4 wheels up, you’d have to purchase a trailer or tow dolly.
+On the other hand, to tow your vehicle with 2 wheels up or 4 wheels up, you’d have to purchase a trailer or a tow dolly.

-- In some states — like Washington — tow dollies must have a separate license plate.
+- In some states (like Washington) tow dollies must have a separate license plate.